Hives/airport-challenge-javascript/all-the-gory-details.md

 > The best way to remove an element from an array based on the value in JavaScript is to find index number of that value in an array using indexOf() function and then delete particular index value using the splice() function.
 For example use following code...

-Now I'm starting to miss Ruby's magic :( but let's do what they suggest:
+Now I'm starting to miss Ruby's magic :( but let's do what they suggest (after googling `.splice()` to check we understand how it works):

 ```javascript
 Airport.prototype.takeOff = function(plane) {